VibroSim/VibroSim_Simulator/docs/processtrak_steps.rst

     This ProcessTrak step will open COMSOL, run the sweep analysis study, and save the results.

+    The purpose of the frequency sweep is to do a more precise analysis than the modal analysis of specific candidate excitations over a range of frequencies.
+This is analogous to the narrowband sweeps that are performed in the vibrothermography process to identify the exact optimal excitation frequency for a particular resonant mode.

+    Identify the dominant frequency from the crack strain magnitude and vibrometer plots, and make note of this frequency for use in the tone-burst analysis.

     This ProcessTrak step is included in the ``VibroSim_Simulator`` software package.

     :param dc\:dest: |dest|